The Car Dealer Prep Fee Scam

-Dealers normally charge an excessive amount for this service.
-It can be anywhere from a $500 to a few thousand dollars depending on the dealer.
-Realizing the profit potential, some dealers have started charging this excessive fee on used car sales also.
+Dealers typically charge an excessive amount for this service.
+Depending on the dealer, it can be anywhere from $500 to a few thousand dollars.
+Realizing the profit potential, some dealers have also started charging this excessive fee on used cars.

-When a dealer receives a new vehicle from the factory they must remove the protective plastic coating covering the inside and outside of the vehicle, check the fluids, install fuses, road test 3 to 10 miles, wash, wax, vacuum, put on the antenna, and install the license plate holders.
+When a dealer receives a new vehicle from the factory, they must remove the protective plastic coating covering the inside and outside of the car, check the fluids, install fuses, road test 3 to 10 miles, wash, wax, vacuum, put on the antenna, and install the license plate holders.

 When a Dealer Prep Fee Becomes a Scam

-Not quite sure if I would call this a dealer scam.
+Not quite sure if everyone would agree that this is a dealer scam.
 A dealer prep fee is more like an “excessive fee” charged to a customer.
-A dealer prep fee becomes a scam when a dealer excessively marks up the fee well over the cost.
-Some dealer's add a pre-delivery or dealer prep fee on every used car they sell also.
+It becomes a scam when a dealer excessively marks up the fee well over what it costs to perform the service.
+Some dealers add a pre-delivery or dealer prep fee on every used car they sell.

 A dealer’s make-ready department must follow a specific process set by the manufacturer to prep a new vehicle when it arrives from the manufacturer.
-There are specific tests, inspections and steps the manufacturer wants to ensure the dealer performs before making a vehicle ready for sale.
-The best way to make sure a dealer does this correctly is to pay them for it.
+There are specific tests, inspections, and steps the manufacturer wants to ensure the dealer performs before making a car ready for sale.
+The best way to ensure a dealer does this correctly is to pay them for it.